 THE RISE OF ANDROID

-Welcome to a list of free Android emulators for the PC.
+Welcome to a list of free Android emulators for Windows PC.
 Android has taken over the world by storm, and whether you are a gamer, developer, or just someone curious, I am sure there is a reason why you want to run Android on a PC.
-With today’s technology, you can do it relatively easy by just installing the emulator like an app.
+With today’s technology, you can do it relatively easily by just installing the emulator like an app.
 But please take note that there are a few on this list that requires some… skills.
 Let’s get started.

 1) BIG NOX